kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins-phase-1-5.md

 }
 ```

-The described methods are implemented through the use of the following interfaces.
+The described hooks are implemented through the use of the following interfaces.
 ```go
 type RequiresCLIMetadata interface {
 	InjectCLIMetadata(CLIMetadata)